Common Troubleshooting Tips

 Please see: WordPress Dashboard → s2Member → Log Files (Debug) → Logging Configuration

 It's a good idea to enable s2Member's logging functionality and review log file entries on your own. s2Member's log files can help you learn more about what is going on behind-the-scenes.
 Are emails not being sent?
 Are customers not being upgraded to a paid status?
 Did you receive an error after checkout?
-Things like this are often caused by HTTP communication failures that occur behind-the-scenes. s2Member's log files will tell you (and s2Member support representatives) more about these types of problems.
+Things like this are often caused by HTTP communication failures that occur behind-the-scenes. s2Member's log files will tell you (and us) more about these types of problems.

 Note: s2Member support representatives may ask for log files so they can be reviewed carefully during their investigation.
 Please be sure to enable s2Member's logging functionality and have something in your logs before opening a support ticket; i.e., reproduce the issue with logging enabled please.

-Configuration Issues and/or User Error
+Configuration Issues or User Error